EngrBilalAbdullahi/demo-repo/README.md

-#Demo
+# Demo

-this is just a simple example for practice on git.
+This is just a simple example for practice on git.